jwp/git-select/README.md

 The local clone of the repository is cached relative to the user's home directory temporarily or permentantly for future use.

-Directory structure is maintained by default; any leading paths to a paticular repository sub-directory will be maintained.
+Directory structure is maintained by default; any leading paths to a particular repository sub-directory will be maintained.
 Optionally, the selected resource may be remapped by extending the path with `/./local-path`.
 Where `local-path` is the desired local destination.